zipkinlab/Leuenberger_etal_2025_PNAS/README.md

     1. [MultiMetricFigures.R](Code/R/MultiMetricFigures.R): Takes output from Abundances.R, Richness.R, and Diversity.R to make composite figures (Figure 2) and tables.
     2. [Map_Figure1.R](Code/R/Map_Figure1.R): Takes survey data and creates a map of the number of surveys per location (Figure 1).

+*Note that additional folders (e.g. 'Output', 'Output/1_runs') would be necessary to save output from the Post-process, Results, and Synthesis steps, as specified in the code.*

 ## Data

 ### Butterfly observation data